 Despite being the country’s largest stadium, the Camp Nou has not been used as a home ground by the Spanish national team for over half a century, due to political reasons connected with Catalan independence.

-To be completed in late 2023, the host of the 1982 World Cup final has undergone extensive renovation work over the past years, giving the iconic old ground a 21st-century facelift.
+They will instead pin their hopes on the home of Real Madrid.
+The 1982 World Cup final venue has also undergone extensive renovation work over the past years, giving the iconic old ground a 21st-century facelift.

 December 2024 update – no World Cup 2030 final decision